SarahSidd/Research/README.md

 # Research
-Literature review for Sentiment Analysis
+Literature review for Sentiment Analysis.
+This will help to understand the overview of sentiment extraction over social media data.